jeffreycwitt/WittManifestTool/readme.md

 		}

 A couple of notes about this file.
 Under canvas info you'll see an array called 'folio_skip_array' and 'folio_bis_array.'
-These arrays tell the loop whether not a folio number needs to be skipped or a manuscript has numbered two separate folios with the same number.
-Likewise under Canvas Info you'll find a key called "type".
+These arrays tell the loop whether or not a folio number needs to be skipped or a manuscript has numbered two separate folios with the same number.
+Likewise under canvas info you'll find a key called "type".
 The value for this (single or double) tells the script whether to make canvases for a single side of a page or for facing verso recto pages.

 Second, under "image service info" I've created a service type to tell the creating script to create a service id tailored to the Gallica url system.
 Because my own image server has a different url scheme, I change the value of this key to "SCTA" when creating a manifest for manuscripts whose images are served from my own server.
 As I find manuscripts on different IIIF servers, I will create new alternatives in the script for each service type.

 You can also see the image_service_skip array which defines those numbers that represent duplicate images in Gallica's numbering scheme.
 These are images that need to be skipped if the automation is going to be kept in sync.

-Finally, while you can see I have set some default values for canvas and image height and width, in practice it is rearely the case that the image sizes are exactly the same.
+Finally, while you can see I have set some default values for canvas and image height and width, in practice it is rarely the case that the image sizes are exactly the same.
 This imprecision causes a problem when trying to associate coordinates to specific parts of the canvas and image.
 To remedy this problem, the script below will actually make an http request for the info.json file and get the exact height and width dimensions.
 This significantly slows the script down (as nearly 400 http requests are getting made), but it's worth it to automatically get the exact dimensions.

 Below is the class and method definitions that knows how to use this information:
 /lib/creator.rb

 		require 'json'
+		require 'open-uri'
+		require 'pry'

 		module WittManifestTool
 			class Creator